Prediction with eventual almost sure guarantees: Characterization of -predictability

-{{\cal B}} \paragraph{Cover's problem} We now consider a problem introduced by Cover in~\citep{cover1973determining}.
-The task is to predict whether the parameter of an \iid Bernoulli$(p)$ process is rational or not using samples from it.
+We provide an example below, which illustrates how Theorem~\ref{main1b} can be used to derive the result of Cover~\cite{cover1973determining}.
+See also Section~\ref{exam} for more applications in different contexts. \begin{example} The task is to predict whether the parameter $p$ of an \iid Bernoulli$(p)$ process is rational or not using samples from it.

-Therefore our predictor $\Phi: \sets{0,1}^*\to \sets{ \text{ rational }, \text{ irrational } }$.
-In~\citep{cover1973determining}, Cover showed a scheme that predicted accurately with only finitely many errors for all rational sources, and for a set of irrationals with Lebesgue measure 1.
-Here we show a more transparent version of Cover's proof as well as subsequent refinements in~\cite{koplowitz1995cover} using Theorem~\ref{main1b} above.
+Therefore our predictor In~\citep{cover1973determining}, Cover showed a scheme that predicted accurately with only finitely many errors for all rational sources, and for a set of irrationals with Lebesgue measure 1.
+Here we show a more transparent version of Cover's proof as well as subsequent refinements in~\cite{koplowitz1995cover} using Theorem~\ref{main1b} above and an argument evocative of regularization.

-Define the loss $\ell(p, X_1^n,Y_n)=0$ iff $Y_n$ matches the irrationality of $p$.
+Define the loss $\ell(p, X_1^n,Y_n)=0$ iff $Y_n$ gives the correct irrationality of $p$.
 Note that the setting is what we would call the ``unsupervised'' case and that there is no way to judge if our predictions thus far are right or wrong.

 Let $r_1,r_2,\cdots$ be an enumeration of rational numbers in $[0,1]$.
-Let $B(p,\epsilon)$ be the set of numbers in $[0,1]$ whose $\ell_1$ distance from $p$ is $< \epsilon$.
+Let $B(p,\epsilon)$ be the set of numbers in $[0,1]$ whose $L_1$ distance from $p$ is $< \epsilon$.
 For all $k$, let

 be the set that excludes a ball centered on each rational number, but throws back in the first $k$ rational numbers.
-Note that the Lebesgue measure of $\cS_k$ is $1-\frac1k$.
-Now $\mathcal{S}_k$ contains exactly $k$ rational numbers, such that $S_k$ contains no other number with distance $ \le 2^{-k}/k$ around each of the included rationals, while the rest of $S_k$ is irrational.
-Hence (see Lemma~\ref{coverl1} in Appendix~\ref{techlem}), the set $\cB_k$ of Bernoulli processes with parameters in $\mathcal{S}_k$ is $\eta$-predictable for all $\eta>0$.
+Note that the Lebesgue measure of $\cS_k$ is $\ge 1-\frac1k$.
+Now $\mathcal{S}_k$ contains exactly $k$ rational numbers, the rest being irrational.
+Moreover, $S_k$ contains no irrational number within distance $ \le 2^{-k}/k$ from any of the included rationals.
+Hence, the set $\cB_k$ of Bernoulli processes with parameters in $\mathcal{S}_k$ is $\eta$-predictable for all $\eta>0$.

-From Theorem~\ref{main1b}, we can conclude that the collection $\cB \ed\bigcup_{k\in \mathbb{N}}\mathcal{B}_k$ is \eas-predictable.
+From Theorem~\ref{main1b}, we can conclude that the collection $\cB \ed\bigcup_{k\in \mathbb{N}}\mathcal{B}_k$ is $\eas$-predictable.
 Note that every rational number belongs to $\mathcal{S}=\bigcup_{k\in \mathbb{N}}\mathcal{S}_k$, and the set of irrational numbers in $\mathcal{S}$ has Lebesgue measure 1, proving~\citep[Theorem 1]{cover1973determining}.